code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ---
 ## INSTALLATION
 ---
-1) Create a new database and import lib/storage-boxx.sql.
-2) Access the site, follow through the installer.
+Just access your website, follow through the installer.

 ---
 ## TROUBLE?
 ---
 1) Changed the path?
-Change .htaccess in both the root and api folder.
+Change .htaccess in both the root and api folders.
 2) Lost password?
 Write a simple script to update the user.
   - $_CORE->load("User");
   - $_CORE->User->save("NAME", "EMAIL", "PASSWORD", ID);